JoseExposito/vulkan-tutorial/README.md

  - The physical device features to use.

 Once the logical device is created, we can obtain handles to its queues.

+### Window surface

+Since Vulkan is a platform agnostic API, in order to interact with the window system we need to use the VK_KHR_surface extension.

+This instance extension receives the native handlers to the window and creates a surface Vulkan is able to draw on.

+In addition, to a queue with graphics support, this extension requires an additional queue with presentation support in order to display graphics on the surface.